LeeO86/obs-mxl-plugin/obs-mxl-output-plugin/README.md

 # OBS MXL Output Plugin

-This plugin allows OBS Studio to output video and audio streams in MXL (Media Exchange Layer) format, enabling real-time media exchange between applications using the MXL framework.
+This plugin allows OBS Studio to output video streams in MXL (Media Exchange Layer) format, enabling real-time media exchange between applications using the MXL framework.

 ## ⚠️ Important Notes

 - **Resolution Requirement**: Currently only works with **1920x1080** resolution.
 In OBS, go to Settings → Video → Output (Scaled) Resolution and set to 1920x1080.
+- **Video Only**: Currently only supports video output.
+Audio support is coming soon.
 - **Platform Support**: Currently working on **macOS** and **Linux** only.
 Windows support is under development.

 ## Screenshot